 ‘Deep neural networks made easy’- that should be the tagline of this library.
 Keras is user-friendly designed for humans, which follows the best process to reduce the cognitive load.
 Keras provides easy and fast prototyping.
 It is a high-level neural networks API written in python and runs on top of CNTK, TensorFlow, and MXNET.
 Keras provides a large number of already pre-trained models.
 It supports recurrent and convolutional networks and the combination of both networks too.
 A user can add new modules easily, which makes Keras suitable for high-level research.
 Performance of Keras completely depends on under the hood backends (CNTK, TensorFlow, and MXNET)

 PyTorch was initially developed by Facebook’s artificial intelligence team, which later combined with caffe2.
 Till TensorFlow came, PyTorch was the only deep learning framework in the market.
-It is so integrated with python that it can be used with other trending libraries like numpy, Python, etc. PyTorch allows the user to export models in the standard ONNX (Open Neural Network Exchange) to get direct access to ONNX platforms, runtimes and more.
+It is so integrated with python that it can be used with other trending libraries like numpy, Python, etc. Furthermore, PyTorch allows the user to export models in the standard ONNX (Open Neural Network Exchange) to get direct access to ONNX platforms, runtimes and more.

 OpenCV is a computer vision library that is built to provide central infrastructure for computer vision applications and improve machine perception.
 This library is free for commercial use.
 Algorithms provided by OpenCV can be used for face detection, object identification, track moving objects, and camera movements.
-OpenCV is useful to join two images together, which can produce high-resolution images, follow eye movements, extract 3D models of objects, and much more.
+In addition, OpenCV is useful for combining two images, which can produce high-resolution images, follow eye movements, extract 3D models of objects, and much more.
 It has the ability to perform on different platforms; its C++, Java, and Python interfaces can support Windows, macOS, iOS, Linux, and Android.

 A group of international python enthusiasts developed a flask in 2004.
 If you want to develop web applications, Flask can be the best python web application framework.
 It relies on the Jinja template engine and the Werkzeug WSGI toolkit.
 It is compatible with the google app engine and contains the development server and debugger.
 Some other libraries:- Scrapy, Plotly, Bokeh, Spacy, Dask, Gensim, data. table, Caffe, NLTK, FastAI, Gluon and the list can go on and on.